MagicPhoenix/MPX-VORON-24R2-CBT/README.md

 We use nevermore in out kit, so you can completely skip official `exhaust filter` folder.

-Print these parts to seal the back panel.
+Print these parts to seal the back panel:

 1pcs `Exhaust_cover.stl`